hudson-newey/2Lang/docs/compiler.md

 ## Pre-Processor Options

 - `-p`, `--preserve-intermediate` preserve the output produced by the pre-processor (with macros expanded)
+- `-pc`, `--processor-comments` Adds pre-processor comments to the intermediate output
-- `--preserve-linked` Preserves the statically linked file (without macros expanded)
+- `-pl`, `--preserve-linked` Preserves the statically linked file (without macros expanded)

 ## Optimizer Options